Variational and linearly-implicit integrators, with applications: Appendix

 This is a forced harmonic oscillator, and its solution can be written as:

 where $\tilde{C}=\sqrt{C^T C}$ is the well-defined matrix square root, and matrix sin is defined either by Taylor expansion or diagonalization.
-Notice that there is no propagation of initial conditions, because the initial conditions satisfy the constraint and are therefore null.
+Note there is no propagation of initial condition because $y^\omega(0)=0$.

-It can be shown from \eqref{ourgibq31ovo1} (for instance, by Lemma 3.8 in \cite{SIM2}; the idea is that an addition $1/\omega$ comes from the $\sin$ due to integration by parts) that $y^\omega(t)$ is $\mathcal{O}(\omega^{-2})$ at least up to $t=o(1)$, and $y^\omega$ is asymptotically periodic (because \eqref{g8o173obui1bf} is asymptotically linear) and hence locally ergodic (as $\omega\rightarrow\infty$).
+It can be shown from \eqref{ourgibq31ovo1} (for instance, by Lemma 3.8 in \cite{SIM2}; the idea is that an addition $1/\omega$ comes from the $\sin$ due to integration by parts) that $y^\omega(t)$ is $\mathcal{O}(\omega^{-2})$ at least up to $t=o(1)$, and $y^\omega$ is asymptotically periodic (because \eqref{g8o173obui1bf} is asymptotically linear) and hence locally ergodic on energy shell (with Dirac ergodic measure).